-Latest E-Commerce Trends And Statistics
+Latest E-Commerce Trends & Statistics To Watch In 2025

-Views: 3
+Views: 18

 Nigeria’s digital economy is growing very fast.
 It has one of the largest internet markets in Africa, with a young and tech-savvy population.

-In this article we’ll look at why Nigerians are shopping more online as well as some latest E-commerce trends and statistics in Nigeria.
+In this article, we’ll look at why Nigerians are shopping more online as well as some latest E-commerce trends and statistics in Nigeria.

 The country also has strong network coverage and good mobile infrastructure, making internet access easier and a major reason why Nigerians are shopping online more than before.
 Currently, around 46% of Nigerians use the internet, and this number is expected to keep rising.
 Estimates suggest there are between 25 and 40 million smartphone users in the country.